Active

 Move to recommend transferring concession stand income to the General Fund rather than the Special Events Fund.

-1. Staff provided a multi-project status update including Sandy Bay Highlands Phase 3 (contract preparation for curb/gutter and first asphalt lift), Pierce Street finishing work (including internal trails), and remaining Public Works shop repairs with a roof contract still needed.
+1. Staff provided a multi-project status update including Sandy Bay Highlands Phase 3 (contract preparation for curb/gutter and the first asphalt lift), Pierce Street being finished (including internal trails), and remaining Public Works shop repairs (a roof contract still needed).

 Public Works Committee

-2. Staff raised concerns on the Memorial Drive/Washington Street Bridge, including lane widths not matching the plan, cracking worse than expected, and curb heights that make sidewalk strikes easier; staff said the issues should be documented and raised with the state before it becomes too late to fix.
+2. Staff flagged concerns on the Memorial Drive/Washington Street Bridge, saying lane widths do not match the plan, cracking appears worse than expected, and curb heights make sidewalk strikes easier; staff said these issues should be documented and raised with the state before it becomes too late to fix.

 Public Works Committee

-3. Staff reported bid documents and specifications for the Public Works shop roof repair/replacement were still not completed, leaving the project not ready to bid or schedule based on pricing.
+6. Staff reported that bid documents and specifications for the Public Works shop roof repair/replacement were still not completed, meaning the project was not yet ready to be competitively bid or scheduled based on pricing.

 Public Works Committee

-4. No next deadline or action plan for completing the Public Works shop roof bid package was recorded in the update.
+7. No next deadline or action plan for completing the shop roof bid package was recorded in the minutes for the Public Works shop repairs update.

 Public Works Committee